ESCAP has entered into partnerships with several key agencies and organizations.

 ESCAP and the International Strategy for Disaster Reduction (ISDR) of the United Nations Office for Disaster Risk Reduction signed an MOU in 2007.
 The main focus is to further promote awareness of the importance of disaster risk reduction as an integral component of sustainable development, with the goal of reducing human, social, economic and environmental losses resulting from natural disasters.
 The cooperation also aims to strengthen and support implementation of the Hyogo Framework for Action, 2005-2015: Building Resilience of Communities and Nations to Disasters adopted at the World Conference on Disaster Reduction in Kobe in January 2005.

-The European Union (EU) becomes gradually one of the strategic partners of ESCAP.
+The European Union (EU) has gradually become one of the strategic partners of ESCAP.
 Currently, the EU is funding the multi-year project promoting sustainable agricultural technologies in Asia and the Pacific, implemented by ESCAP’s Centre for Alleviation of Poverty through Sustainable Agriculture (CAPSA), based in Bogor, Indonesia.
-Other EU-funded projects include trade-related technical assistance for WTO accession and post-accession processes in Bhutan and Nepal
+Other EU-funded projects include trade-related technical assistance for WTO accession and post-accession processes in Bhutan and Nepal.